titumozammel/5r-cascade-framework/README.md

 ---

-# 11. 5R DECISION HIERARCHY
+# 11. THE 5R DECISION HIERARCHY

-The cascade can be represented as a sequence of increasingly deeper questions.
+The cascade moves through increasingly deeper questions:

 **QUESTION THE DEMAND**